Dive

 Scuba Diver Network exists because serious divers deserve serious information.
 Every article, guide, and category on this platform is written to inform.
 The diver who reads here leaves with understanding they can use underwater.

-Four categories.
+The knowledge layer that sits above certification and deepens what it started.
+Five categories.
 Each one built from first principles.
 Each one written for the person in the water.

-Four categories of serious diving knowledge
+Five categories of serious diving knowledge

 The library that changes